billy1daniels/grippinggolfpodcast/content/post/top-10-public-golf-courses-in-kansas-city.md

 Their guests rate their property as one of the best in pace of play for Kansas City golf courses, as most of their guests play their golf course in four hours.

-For more on Falcon Lakes Golf Course visit her website by [Clicking Here](https://falconlakesgolf.com/)
+For more on Falcon Lakes Golf Course visit their website by [Clicking Here](https://falconlakesgolf.com/)

 ## 5. Swope Memorial Golf Course

 Carved out of the wooded land in Swope Park, this tight layout, undulated fairways, and multi-tiered greens, provides a true test of golf.
 Skyline views of downtown accompanied by the roars of lions from the K.C.
 Zoo below give this course character that is unmatched anywhere in the city.

-For more on Swope Memorial Golf Course visit her website by [Clicking Here](https://www.swopememorialgolfcourse.com/)
+For more on Swope Memorial Golf Course visit their website by [Clicking Here](https://www.swopememorialgolfcourse.com/)

 ## 6. Prairie Highlands Golf Course

 The par 72, 7,100-yard golf course was designed truly with the golfer in mind.
 Following the traditions of the game, the course was designed to be walkable, with short distances from green to tee.
 Fundamental strategies and abundant shot making opportunities are complimented by pristine zoysia fairways and bent grass greens.
 Four tee boxes play from 7,100 yards from the back tees, to 5,100 yards from the front tees.
 Errant tee shots will likely find manicured rough or one of 60 strategically positioned sand bunkers, which makes saving par truly rewarding and a birdie nearly heroic.
 Only deft putting on subtly contoured bent grass putting greens rewards pinpoint accuracy off the tee

-For more on Prairie Highlands Golf Course visit her website by [Clicking Here](https://prairiehighlands.com/)
+For more on Prairie Highlands Golf Course visit their website by [Clicking Here](https://prairiehighlands.com/)

 ## 7. Fred Arbanas Golf Course